phimachine/mayoehr/death/README.md

 This is a code repository for all-mortality prediction.

-This is a private repository.
-If you encounter this repository anywhere, please contact me through email: hu.yaojie@mayo.edu

 ## Data pre processing with R

 Note: all codes have been converted to ICD9 standard, mainly in order to reduce the dimensions.